timothyckl/ST1501-DENG/01 Intro to Data Engineering.md

-# ST1501 Data Engineering

-## Topic 1: Introduction to Data Engineering
+# Topic 1: Introduction to Data Engineering

 1. [What is Data?](#what-is-data)
 2. [How is Data generated?](#how-is-data-generated)